←(Use Google Translate to see an approximate

 white but were not black either.
 Also for part of one year I had a Black

-teacher in our segregated school.
+teacher in our segregated white school.
 Go figure.
 Also the stores weren't

 segregated; I never saw Colored and White signs on anything except when I

 While the school and churches were segretated, the farms were not.
 A

 prominent farmer, Lewis Hall, was black and his family and Hill family were

 good friends and frequent visitors.
 I went with Harry's family sometimes to